hidetatz/kubecolor/README.md

 - [ ] specifying multiple resources at once (e.g. `kubectl get pod,replicaset`)
   - This will actually work, but if you don't specify "--no-headers" it might look a bit strange.

+## Supported kubectl version

+Because kubecolor internally calls `kubectl` command, if you are using unsupported kubectl version, it's also not supported by kubecolor.
+Kubernetes version support policy can be found in [official doc](https://kubernetes.io/docs/setup/release/version-skew-policy/).

 ## Contributions

 Always welcome.
 Just opening an issue should be also greatful.